-The post provides an outstanding opportunity for a neuroscientist to apply in vivo fibre photometry and ex vivo electrophysiology approaches to understanding how cue-evoked food seeking is suppressed at the neuronal ensemble level in the medial prefrontal cortex.
+The post provides an outstanding opportunity for a neuroscientist to apply transgenic tools (FosTRAP), in vivo fibre photometry imaging (using GECIs) and ex vivo electrophysiology approaches to understand how the spontaneous recovery of food seeking is modulated at the neuronal ensemble level in the nucleus accumbens.

 The successful applicant will be expected to have an emerging record of quality research publications and must have a PhD/DPhil degree in neuroscience or related discipline (e.g. Experimental Psychology).
 The applicant should also have the relevant technical skills applicable to conducting rodent behavioural neuroscience research.
-Experience in conducting behavioural experiments using appetitive learning procedures is desirable.
+Experience in conducting behavioural experiments using appetitive learning procedures and coding experience are desirable.